ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-gb.md

 ### Configure the SPF record.

-If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public or Private Cloud instance), the optimal SPF record is: v=spf1 ip4:server_ipv4 ~all.
+If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public or Private Cloud instance), the optimal SPF record is: `v=spf1 ip4:server_ipv4 ~all`.
 Please remember to replace 'server_ipv4' with your server's IPv4 address.

 > [!primary]
 >